Rachel Horne: Early life

-Horne grew up in Lisnaskea in County Fermanagh in Ulster, on the shores of Lough Erne.
+Rachel Gibson was born in County Fermanagh, Northern Ireland.
+She grew up in Lisnaskea in County Fermanagh in Ulster, on the shores of Lough Erne.
+She has an older sister and brother.
 Her maternal uncle was The Most Rev. Dr Edward Daly (1933-2016), who served as the Lord Bishop of Derry from 1974 until 1993.

 At the age of 18, Horne went travelling and taught English in Vietnam.
 After reading Law and Theology at Sidney Sussex College, Cambridge, she studied for a postgraduate degree in Broadcast Journalism at City, University of London.

 Career

 Horne has worked for BBC productions Breakfast with Frost, BBC Radio 5 Live and Newsbeat on BBC Radio 1.
 She later worked for BBC Essex on their Breakfast programme as a reporter.

 Newsround

 Horne joined CBBC's flagship news programme, Newsround in December 2002.
 Alongside Lizzie Greenwood-Hughes, Thalia Pellegrini and Adam Fleming, Horne was part of the bulletin team and the main reporter.
 Initially, Horne also presented spin-off programme, Newsround Showbiz until its axe in 2005 due to poor ratings.
 Horne left Newsround in 2006.